specialist in digestive health since 2008

 Remember your macros as a good initial goal.
 That means striving to eat a mix of carbs, healthy fats, and protein.
 Find a good eating cheat sheet to help you balance your plate, too.

-6. stay on a routine
+6. Stay on a routine

 Finally, try to stay on a routine.
 Yes, holiday events will disrupt this often, but that makes a healthy rhythm that much more important when you aren’t celebrating the season.